Supporting the FM sector to deliver more sustainably

 The challenges following the global pandemic and subsequent needs for adjustments to workplaces has created an unprecedented opportunity for FM, assisting clients to working smarter whilst ensuring the continued safety, wellbeing and productivity of service users, staff and suppliers.

-The existing built environment and its surroundings have a significant and continual impact on our environment, and buildings account for 45% of the UK’s CO2 emissions.
+The existing built environment and its surroundings have a significant and continual environmental impact.
+Buildings account for around 45% of the UK’s CO2 emissions.

 But the issue goes even wider than controlling emissions and the huge challenges of hitting net zero carbon.
-Looking at the efficient use of resources, understanding the circular economy and whole-life costing, and applying this knowledge to reduce environmental impacts and costs for clients is critical to improvement.
+Looking at the efficient use of resources, understanding the circular economy and whole-life costing, and applying this knowledge to reduce environmental impacts and costs is critical to improvement.

-School Partners and clients are also finding ways to target and access local labour and the use of smaller, local suppliers, and legislative and policy challenges such as the introduction of PPN06/20, the Modern Slavery Act and the Apprenticeship Levy, mean it’s necessary to re-think the approach to procurement, tendering and recruitment processes.
+School Partners and clients are also finding ways to target and access local labour and to engage more smaller, local suppliers.
+Meanwhile legislative and policy challenges such as the introduction of PPN06/20, the Modern Slavery Act and Apprenticeship Levy make it necessary to re-think approaches to procurement, tendering, recruitment and management.

-In order to meet these challenges, the FM sector needs to attract the best possible talent across the sector and its supply chains.
+In order to meet these critical objectives FM needs to attract and develop the best possible talent across the sector and its supply chains.
 It needs people who understand and care about sustainability.
 The School is here to help this happen.

 Environmental Management in FM

-This short animated film illustrates why environmental management is a key issue, and outlines what you can do to achieve effective environmental management within the existing built environment
+This short animated film introduces you to some of the things you can do to achieve effective environmental management within the existing built environment.

 Changing the mindset from 'waste' to 'resources' and improving efficiency…